 Click below to read this year’s diary comic!

 February the first was Hourly Comic Day 2018.
 Another trip around the sun, another day to make a comic for every hour awake.

 I point out every year that mine aren’t done in real-time: That’s just silly, even on a weekend, and this was a workday!
 While people on Twitter were apologising for posting theirs “late” on February 4th, here was I… this time, my “hourly” comics took 8-10 days.
 I can offer you a range of excuses, from a couple of freelance project deadlines, overtime at work, and even having a cold.
-But here we are: It’s good practice, I can look back at previous years.
+But here we are: It’s good practice, and I can look back at previous years.